josefhaeusel/CSD/CSD2a/einopdracht/reflection.md

 About the time-accounting:
 I didn't keep track of my time, and wasn't aware that I should (as usual for things I don't get paid for).
-My philosophy is to do as much as I can and aim for more than necessary.
+My ideal is to do as much as I can and aim for more than necessary - what this means in hours, God only knows... :P